dwp/slack-api-export/readme.md

 2. **SLACK_CLIENT_ID** - This is the oauth client ID which you obtain from Slack when setting up your app.
 3. **SLACK_CLIENT_SECRET** - This is the oauth client secret which you obtain from Slack when setting up your app.
 4. **SLACK_CLIENT_REDIRECT_URI** - This is the URL which Slack will redirect back to after completing the oauth process - it is normally of the format ```${TUNNEL_HOSTNAME}.localtunnel.me/oauth```.
 5. **SLACK_TOKEN** - The secret token on your Slack app setup screen which is used to validate incomming webhook and Event API requests are comming from slack.
+This token is shown on the Slack OAuth settings screen after you have first configured an event subscription message type.

 Once you have this *.env* file setup and configured you should be ready to start your application.